 These include:

-- Evaluating your dog’s life for any possible sources of anxiety
+- evaluating your dog’s life for possible sources of anxiety

 Muscle Spasms

-Muscle spasms, alternatively referred to as muscle cramps, refer to the muscles’ fast and reflexive tremors.
-This is a regular occurrence when your dog engages in strenuous physical activity.
+Muscle spasms, also referred to as muscle cramps, refer to the muscles’ fast and reflexive tremors.
+This occurs regularly when your dog engages in strenuous physical activity.
 As a result, muscle contractions are interrupted, and your pet’s muscles will spasm.

 When your furry friend kicks their legs, they are in spasm.
 Regularly, it may manifest as jerking or twitching.
 You can ascertain it by feeling your pawed friends’ legs.
 The body senses muscle spasms as vibrations.